bt3gl/building_blog/content/DEFCAMP-QUALS_CTF_2014.md

 ### MD5 Lookups

 Several hashes in this CTF needed to be searched.
-Google in general does a good job, but here are some specific websites: [hash-killer] and [md5this].
+Google, in general, does a good job, but here are some specific websites: [hash-killer] and [md5this].

 [hash-killer]: http://hash-killer.com/